 (i) The Development Site is located entirely within a census tract that has a poverty rate of less than the greater of 20% or the median poverty rate for the region and a median household income rate in the two highest quartiles within the uniform service region.
 (2 points)

-(ii) The Development Site is located entirely within a census tract that has a poverty rate of less than the greater of 20% or the median poverty rate for the region, with a median household income in the third quartile within the region, and is contiguous to a census tract in the first or second quartile, without physical barriers such as highways or rivers between, and the Development Site is no more than 2 miles from the boundary between the census tracts.
-For purposes of this scoring item, a highway is a limited-access road with a speed limit of 50 miles per hour or more; and, (1 point)
+(ii) The Development Site is located entirely within a census tract that has a poverty rate of less than the greater of 20% or the median poverty rate for the region, with a median household income in the third quartile within the region, and is contiguous to a census tract in the first or second quartile, without physical barriers such as but not limited to highways or rivers between, and the Development Site is no more than 2 miles from the boundary between the census tracts.
+For purposes of this scoring item, a highway is a limited-access road with a speed limit of 50 miles per hour or more.; and, (1 point)

-(B) An Application that meets the foregoing criteria may qualify for additional points for any one or more of the following factors.
+(B) An Application that meets one of the foregoing criteria in subparagraph (A) of this paragraph may qualify for additional points for any one or more of the following factors.
 Each amenity may be used only once for scoring purposes, unless allowed within the scoring item, regardless of the number of categories it fits.
 All members of the Applicant or Affiliates cannot have had an ownership position in the amenity or served on the board or staff of a nonprofit that owned or managed that amenity within the year preceding the Pre-Application Final Delivery Date.
 All amenities must be operational or have started Site Work at the Pre-Application Final Delivery Date.
 Any age restrictions associated with an amenity must positively correspond to the Target Population of the proposed Development.

 (i) For Developments located in an Urban Area (other than Applicants competing in the USDA Set-Aside), an Application may qualify to receive points through a combination of requirements in subclauses (I) through (XIV) of this clause.